If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 Garage w/ Loft

-This option can either be attached or detached, but it has a living area built-in above the garage.
-It provides a great use of space and a unique opportunity to house guests.
+This option can be attached or detached, but it has a living area above the garage.
+It’s a great use of space, especially when family comes to visit.

 - Great use of vertical space